 One by one they were called into a small circle of lawyers.
 A switch was pulled and white noise blasted in the courtroom so others could not hear the discussion.
 By noon both sides had agreed to 10 jurors, five women and five men.
 Ultimately six will be needed to render a decision in this defective product case, the rest are alternates.

 After lunch, Judge Goodwin finally told the ten what this case is about.

 Defective product litigation involves defective manufacture, design and negligence by the defendant.
 Negligence is defined as a failure to use ordinary care that a person of ordinary prudence would or would not have done.
 A proximate cause of injuries is something that a person using ordinary care would have foreseen.
 The burden of proof is on the plaintiff.
 The proof is arrived at by the preponderance of evidence.

 (Law firms using this information, do you really want mesh injured women to be the contributors?
-Here is the easy button to help keep this coverage going in the public interest~ thank you) http://tinyurl.com/mg922yo
+Help keep this coverage going in the public interest~ thank you)

 Plaintiff Opening – Mesh Too Heavy, Pores Too Small